thatcherjackson/thatcherjackson.github.io/Project/ReadMe.txt

 - Changed FAQs section to be an ACCORDION WIDGET from JQuery
 - Added DIALOG BOX WIDGET on faqs page from JQuery
 - Added tooltip for accordion on faqs page with TOOLTIP WIDGET from JQuery

+10/13/23 - Added validation to booking form, including using RegEx for a couple fields
+- Added RegEx to newsletter form validation
+- Created confirmation page for booking form
+- Added media queries to help with mobile views (Taken from same Mr.Web Designer's Travel Website Youtube Tutorial I used previously)
+- Replaced all paragraph content with meaningful content, making the website more fleshed out and real feeling
+- Added date & time display to bottom of booking form section on homepage (Code taken from KodeBase's "How to Display Current Date and Time in Javascript" Youtube Tutorial)